roboconsulting1/arduinoplc/README.md

 This project includes two sub projects

 * Arduino.PLC
-  - This project folder include C# project for PLC Ladder GUI Editor and Arduino uploader
+  - This project folder includes C# project for PLC Ladder GUI Editor and Arduino uploader

 * PLC.Simulator
-  - This project folder include Processing sketch codes for PLC simulation
+  - This project folder includes Processing sketch codes for PLC simulation

+* Samples
+  - This folder includes ladder sample scripts

+* Tutorials
+  - This folder includes tutorial materials for ladder programming

+# How to start
+1. You can download C# source code or just can run executable file below bin folder
+1. In order to run PLC simulator, you should download Processing tool